Tatyana Pozdnyakova

-Tatyana Pozdnyakova (born 4 March 1955 in Sosnovo-Ozerskoye, Buryatia, Russia) is a Ukrainian, former Soviet athlete, known for her performance in marathons.
+Tatyana Pozdnyakova (born 4 March 1955 in Sosnovo-Ozerskoye, Buryatia, USSR) is a Ukrainian, former Soviet athlete, known for her performance in marathons.
 She is the current W45 Masters world record holder in the marathon.
 In her earlier athletic career, she had her best success on the world stage at the IAAF World Cup, taking a silver medal in the 3000 metres in both the 1985 and 1989 meetings.

 Cross country

 As early as 1981, she was part of the gold medal winning Soviet team at the World Cross Country Championships, which she repeated in 1982.
 In 1983 she achieved the individual bronze medal in the long race, 20 seconds ahead of Joan Benoit and just 8 seconds behind Grete Waitz.
 But the Soviet Union boycotted the 1984 Olympics where those two were the Gold and Silver medalists in the first women's Olympic marathon at the 1984 Olympics.
 Following her lead, the Soviet team won the Silver medal in 1983 and again in 1985.
 She also participated in 1989 and 1990 but was not a scoring member of the silver and gold medal winning Soviet teams.